Everyone knows windows are expensive, but just how big a bite do they take out of the budget?

 Most mid-level and premium window lines don’t include single-hung windows.

 This traditional style remains one of the most popular of all window styles.
 Both sashes move.
 Raise the lower sash to let in cool air.
 Lower the upper sash to release warm air.
-Open both part way for optimal ventilation.
+Open part way for optimal ventilation.

 In most series, both sashes tilt in for easy cleaning of the outside glass.